-An attractive approach to isolating analytes is a SOLID-PHASE MICROEX-TRACTION (SPME).
+An attractive approach to isolating analytes is a SOLID-PHASE MICROEXTRACTION (SPME).
 In one approach, which is illustrated in Figure 12.27, a fused-silica fiber is placed inside a syringe needle.
-The fiber, which is coated with a thin film of an adsorbent, such as polydimethyl siloxane, is lowered into the sample by depressing a plunger and is exposed to the sample for of a solid-phase microextraction device.
+The fiber, which is coated with a thin film of an adsorbent material, such as polydimethyl siloxane, is lowered into the sample by depressing a plunger and is exposed to the sample for a predetermined time.
+After withdrawing the fiber into the needle, it is transferred to the gas chromatograph for analysis.